tpvsports/staging/content/about.md

 +++
 Welcome to the The People Vocies Podcast Show.

-The Host: Sir Lwrence Davis.
+The Host: Sir Lwrence Davis

 This podcast show is for the people!
 The people who dont have a voice.
 We often hear alot of this sport analyst on TV, radio, and other sports news outlets.
 This podcast will invite who ever wants to talk and debate sports.
 No matter who you are!